-Even if this offering is successful, we will require substantial additional financing to pursue our business objectives, which may not be available on acceptable terms, or at all.
+Even with the expected net proceeds from this offering, we will require substantial additional financing to pursue our business objectives, which may not be available on acceptable terms, or at all.
 A failure to obtain this necessary capital when needed could force us to delay, limit, reduce or terminate our product development, commercialization efforts or other operations.